<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 7. Verbally Ask Customers for Reviews

 The Tactic: Roll up your sleeves and gather reviews the old-fashioned way!
-Whether the process happens in person or over the phone, train your employees to ask customers for reviews once they’ve made a purchase.
+Whether the process happens in person or over the phone, train your employees to physically ask customers for reviews once they’ve made a purchase.
 Your employees also need an easy way to get patrons to submit the review (e.g. sending them a direct link via email or text to leave a Google review).

 Level of Effort: MEDIUM